-Chase Ink Business Card Invitation:
+Get Ink Preferred – Chase Ink Business Card Invitation2

-There are many factors to consider such as what type spending your expenditures your business typically encounters.
-If you have received a mail offer from Chase Ink Preferred you may be eligible to apply for a credit card which can earn you points which can be redeemed for travel rewards and many other reward options (gift cards, etc).
+There are many factors to consider when deciding on a new business credit card.
+For instance, what type spending expenditures your business typically encounters may be a big factor to consider.
+If you have received a mail offer from Get Ink Preferred you are invited to apply for the credit card.
+The Ink Preferred card allows you to earn points with all of your purchases.
+These points can be redeemed for travel rewards and many other reward options (gift cards, etc).
 In order to access your application you will need to provide your 12 digit invitation number and your zip code (corresponding to the address to which the offer was sent).

 - Cardholders will receive 3x points on all purchases on travel expenditures, shipping costs, and internet/phone/cable costs

 - Business owners will also be able to choose to receive employee cards (linked to your account) at no further cost to the cardholders

 Business owners have many decisions to make regarding their finances.
 Determining which credit card is best for your business may depend on what type of spending you most often experience.
 For instance, this card provides 3x points for select categories which will add up much faster.
 If you have shipping and media expenses (cable, internet, phone) the Chase Ink Preferred would be a great choice.
 Even if you do not routinely make purchases in these categories the sign up bonus is one of the biggest out there.
 As with any credit decision you should review the options which will best suit your particular circumstances and needs.

 In addition to the features discussed above, the Chase Ink Preferred Card provides business owners with many additional features.
 Some of these perks are very valuable for business owners and will set this card above the competition.

 - Up to $600 in cell phone protection when your bill is paid with your Ink Preferred Card

 - Cardholders will have access to 1:1 point transfers with many partner reward programs (added flexibility for your rewards)